• Skip navigation

 Aqueous carbon phases including dissolved inorganic, organic and particulate organic carbon (DIC, DOC and POC) as well as dissolved oxygen, water isotopes, major ions and trace elements are measured in the working group’s

 These combined analytical approaches allow quantification of important carbon sources and sinks and interactions between the different phases.
-A recent expansion towards investigation of trace element dynamics is covered by an state-ot-the-art inductively coupled plasma mass spectrometry (ICP-MS) instrument.
+A recent expansion towards investigation of trace element dynamics is covered by an state-ot-the-art inductively coupled plasma mass spectrometry (ICP-MS) instrument and a new Delta Ray laser CO2 analyzer.

 Friedrich-Alexander-Universität